 The Advantage Of Decoupling

 One of EDA's main strengths lies in its decoupling capabilities.
 Services can collaborate seamlessly without any direct knowledge of each other.
-The focus shifts from service-to-service interaction to events management through a broker to efficiently route the events to the right systems.
+The focus shifts from service-to-service interaction to event management through a broker to efficiently route the events to the right systems.

 Immutability: A Security Boost